S3-HSDM/Portfolio/Individual Project.md

 ## CI/CD (LO-4 & LO-2)
 ### CI
 To ensure that my project on the main branch is a working version I added CI via Github Actions.
 Every time something is pushed to the main branch, via a pull request from the development branch, the Github action runs all the tests and Sonarcloud.
 For my Backend and Frontend it runs a series of Unit tests and Regression test.

-![Backend Github Actions](https://github.com/S3-HSDM/Portfolio/blob/main/images/BackendActions.png?raw=true)

 The tests running in the backend can be seen [here](https://github.com/S3-HSDM/HSDM-BackEnd/tree/main/hsdm/src/test/java/nl/fhict/s3/hsdm).
 This folder contains the Unit tests.
+The Frontend tests can be found [here](https://github.com/S3-HSDM/HSDM-FrontEnd/tree/main/src/app) in /components and /services in the .spec.ts files.

+![Backend Github Actions](https://github.com/S3-HSDM/Portfolio/blob/main/images/BackendActions.png?raw=true)

 ![Frontend Github Actions](https://github.com/S3-HSDM/Portfolio/blob/main/images/FrontendActions.png?raw=true)